burakekucuk/airbnb_market_trends_analysis_nyc/README.md

-# Airbnb Market Trends Analysis
+# Airbnb Market Trends Analysis in NYC

 This project analyzes trends in the Airbnb market in NYC using data on listing prices, room types, and review activity.